-The ideal laptop backpack will provide protection not only against drops and impacts, but also against water and the elements.
-There is not an abundance of waterproof laptop backpacks currently on the market, but there are some solid options to consider…
+The ideal laptop backpack provides protection against water and the elements as well as drops and impacts.
+There is not an abundance of waterproof laptop backpacks on the market but there are some solid options to consider…

 Thule Pack’n Pedal Commuter Backpack